econchick/roguelynn/_posts/2014-10-14-Im-faking-it.md

 But no.

 I failed.
 I failed both the mid terms.
 And not like “a B isn’t an A” sort of fail.
-But “here’s a D, you should be thankful for the grading curve”.
+But “here’s a D, you should be thankful for the grading curve.”

 I could not understand concepts that are core to programming, like memory allocation, pointers, and dereferencing.
 I knew that sorting algorithms existed, but how to implement a simple Insertion Sort in C?
 Instant deer-in-the-headlights.

 So for the course’s final project, I decided to make a website built using Python.
-I chose python because I saw my boyfriend writing it and thought “woah, I can actually read it, understand it!”
+I chose Python because I saw my boyfriend writing it and thought “woah, I can actually read it, understand it!”
 It was a little app - with really awful and repetitive code - that calculated a user’s personalized inflation rate over 10 years.
 For example, based on income and purchase habits, a retiree experiences inflation different than one who is in a marriage with 3 kids, or a college kid.

 So because I made a *working* site, and learned Python & Django for it, I finished the course in December 2011 with an A-.
 Not sure how that computes with two failed mid-terms, but I’ll take it.